jan-zajac/DISSERTATION_GIT/README.md

 #### Dataset

-The datasets used in this project were user-generated through the integration of ODEs (ordinary differential equations).
+The datasets used in this project were user-generated through the integration of ODEs (ordinary differential equations) (examples are available in downloadable directories).
 The project details 3 different systems:

 1. A standard linear equation
 2. A conventional engineering mass/spring/damper system